Top 10 Christmas crafts for kids

 1. Salt dough Christmas decorations

 Is there anything more festive than seeing a Christmas tree adorned with homemade decorations?
 You only need three simple ingredients – plain flour, table salt and water – to make our easy salt dough recipe, then use biscuit cutters to make your own shapes.
-Kids can then get as creative (or as messy!) as they like with the decoration.
+Kids can then get as creative (or messy!) as they like with the decoration.
 Learn how to make salt dough Christmas decorations with our handy guide.

 2. Reindeer hot chocolate cones